 We’ve all done it at some stage in our careers.
 You’ve spent a lot of time working hard on ensuring you have everything just right, and eventually, it dawns on you that this has all been a waste of your valuable time.

 It’s not that you’re annoyed with your prospect, but that you’re annoyed with yourself for not realising it earlier.
-The trick is to identify common signals of an unprofitable buyer as soon as possible to exit the situation.
+A big part of sales leads management is being able to identify common signals of an unprofitable buyer as soon as possible to exit the situation.
 Often this is the best course of action for you, your company, and the prospective client.

 The Buyer is Relentlessly Price-Focused

 It is typical for a business customer to enter a purchasing situation looking for the best price.
-A primary challenge for a value-oriented seller is to shift focus from price to quality, benefits and value.
+A primary challenge for proper sales and marketing management is to shift focus from price to quality, benefits and value.
 I would usually say that if the buyer continues to focus on price, it is because he or she doesn’t fully understand the value of your solution.

 But when a buyer is unwilling to budge on price despite clear differentiation in the quality of your solution, walking away makes sense.
 It’s not only the fact that if you discount for this buyer once, but he will also expect it each time you do business.
 Also, it is important that the customer is a profitable one for your company.